 - Create different attribute mappings between Okta and each of your ad domains.
 Okta recommends that you make your attribute values consistent at a later date.

 - Take advantage of Attribute Level Mastering.

-We recommend that you only bring into Okta the attributes that you require.
-For example, if in AD you have a t-shirt size attribute, but do not need that attribute in Okta or any down-stream applications, do not import that attribute into the Okta user profile.
-You can always include more attributes at a later time as you require them.
-However, removing attribute mappings is more difficult.
+Bring only the attributes that you require into Okta.
+For example, if you have a t-shirt size attribute in AD, but you do not need the attribute in Okta or in any of your down-stream applications, do not import the attribute into the user profile.
+You can add more attributes later as you need them.

 Installing the Okta AD agent requires the use of an AD service account.
 It is important that the service account has permissions in all domains in that forest to read and access users in all domains to which the agent connects.